 '''

-SET WPP=/option1 /option2 ...
+export "WPP=-option1 -option2 ..."

 '''

 These options are processed before options specified on the command line.
 The following example defines the default options to be "d1" (include line number debug information in the object file) and "ox" (compile for maximum number of code optimizations).